hilljb/text/recipes/soup/moroccan-harira.md

 ## Prep

-* Soak the lentils in water for one hour and then drain.
+* Soak the lentils in water for one hour.

 ## Directions